paulinad98/word-counter/README.md

 # Word-game

 ## General Info
-It's side where you can count amout of words you pasted.
-Additionaly there is added feature which allow us to play funny cat words game.
+It's a site where you can count the number of words you have passed.
+Additionally there is an added feature which allows us to play funny words game.
 Live demo [_here_](https://word-cat-game.netlify.app/).

 ## Technologies
 Project is created with: